wangziqi2013/wangziqi2013.github.io/_posts/2018-05-05-The-D2D-Cache-Navigating-the-Cache-Hierarchy-with-a-Single-Lookup.markdown

 The cycle enables very flexible handling of events.
 No matter which component in the system generates an event that require all three components to collaborate, it can always be handled by traversing the cycle and synchronize them.

+Cache coherence is handled by the Hub instead of the inclusive L3 cache.
+Because the cache address space is now flattened by the Hub, inclusiveness property is no longer needed.
+This also increases the available amount of storage to keep in the cache.

+Cache line eviction